The Only 3-Day Washington DC Itinerary You Need

 Explore the National Gallery of Art

-The National Gallery of Art was established in 1937 and entry is free of charge.
+The National Gallery of Art was established in 1937.
+Entry is free of charge.
 The impressive collection focuses on European and American art dating back to the medieval period.
-The paintings and sculptures on display here are a who’s who of the art world of centuries past.
-These include works by Renaissance masters Botticelli, Titian, Raphael, as well as El Greco, Albrecht Dũrer, Rogier van der Weyden, Rembrandt, Goya, and Vermeer.
+The paintings and sculptures on display feature a who’s who of the art world of centuries past.
+You will see works by Botticelli, Titian, Raphael, as well as El Greco, Albrecht Dũrer, Rogier van der Weyden, Rembrandt, Goya, and Vermeer.

 The National Gallery is one of the country’s top museums.
 Photo credit: Gryffindor